-Having sufficiently elaborated on what constitutes Calvinist doctrine and belief in chapter 3, we can now delineate the many problems inherent in Calvinism.
+Having sufficiently elaborated on what constitutes Calvinist doctrine and belief in chapter 3, we can now delineate the many problems inherent in Calvinism in the several chapters to come.

 Several people have asked me for a simplified version or condensed explanations of the problems with Calvinism.
-(Surprised?!
-Yes, I know I am wordy!
-I’m trying really hard to do better.)
 Due to the complexity of the issues involved, and the need to represent Calvinism fairly and accurately, such summary explanations are difficult to provide.
 In chapter 5 you will find my attempt at it.
 I hope it helps those who want an outline of the issues.

-But before this, I want to provide you with the best brief exposition of the logical and moral problems with Calvinism that I have come across.
+But here I want to provide you with the best brief exposition of the logical and moral problems with Calvinism that I have come across.
 It is Dr. William Lane Craig’s assessment of Calvinism which he accurately describes as a “universal divine causal determinism.”
-This should suffice for those who do not have the time for the longer essays and critiques on this site and elsewhere.
+This should suffice for those who do not have the time to read the longer chapters, papers and critiques of Calvinism on this site and elsewhere.

 This exposition was given by Dr. Craig in his Defenders 2 Bible study class.
 I provide the full text of that lecture here with my comments.
-You may read it (3 pages) or listen to the lecture on Dr. Craig’s website.
+You may read the transcript or listen to the lecture here on Dr. Craig’s website.

 In his Defenders Bible study class Dr. William Lane Craig offers a five-fold critique of Calvinist theology and soteriology which he describes as “universal divine causal determinism.”
 It is crucial to note that the reasons Dr. Craig gives for rejecting Calvinism rest upon the logical and moral entailments of the Calvinist’s own interpretations which the Calvinist claims are the proper exegesis of the relevant texts.
 What Dr. Craig does is examine what is entailed in the Calvinist’s theology which they claim to be the proper interpretation of Scripture.
 Dr. Craig demonstrates that Calvinist theology lacks logic and moral coherence, consistency and non-contradiction with other commonly held biblical truths and our human experience.
 This goes to the heart of this controversy.
 It has to do with whether or not we are going to take these logical and moral entailments as reliable determiners of the validity of the Calvinist’s exegesis.
 I think if we are to include the deliverances of philosophical deliberations and moral intuitions in our hermeneutic, then we must declare the Calvinist’s exegesis to be flawed and invalid.
 On the basis of the problematic logical and moral entailments of Calvinism, Dr. Craig concludes that the Calvinist’s “universal divine causal determinism” is “unacceptable for Christian theology.”
 He writes,